em00k/zxnext-menuedit/README.md

   - FIXED : Browser sorting
   - FIXED : Only show version warning on of less than 2.07
   - ADDED : CLEAR 65367 to BASIC loaders
+  - ADDED : Shows shortcut key on left of menu items

 Version 1.2 : 15/01/23
   - FIXED : Issue when no enMenus.cfg exist